Costs in criminal matters

 Time for making of a costs application

 An application for costs must be brought (if at all) at the time of the discharge of the defendant (at the conclusion of committal proceedings) or at the time of the dismissal of the information (in a summary hearing: see Fosse v Director of Public Prosecutions (NSW) (1989) 16 NSWLR 540).
-After that time, the magistrate will be functus officio and have no power to hear a costs application.
+After that time, the judge will be functus officio and have no power to hear a costs application.

 Note: